RTL 4: History

 RTL 4 also owns the rights for the soaps As the World Turns and The Bold and the Beautiful.
-In January 2007, RTL sold the rights for B&B to SBS6, but bought the rights back in December 2010.
+In January 2007, RTL sold the rights for B&B to SBS6, but repurchased the rights in December 2010.
 With more money and space to buy other TV shows, RTL 4 bought the rights for the first season of the successful drama show Brothers & Sisters and took over CSI: Miami from sister channel RTL 5.

 Television host Peter van der Vorst has been appointed Content and Marketing Director of RTL Nederland.
-He will start on 1 March 2019.
+He started on 1 March 2019.

 Radio

 From May 1991 until September 2006, the station has had several accompanying radio stations, such as RTL 4 Radio, RTL Radio, RTL Rock Radio, Happy RTL, and RTL FM.
-Between June 2007 and 1 January 2012 RTL Nederland owned Radio 538, one of the largest radio stations of the Netherlands.
+Between June 2007 and 1 January 2012 RTL Nederland owned Radio 538, one of the largest radio stations of the Netherlands; the station was sold to Talpa, which is RTL's commercial competitor on television.

-Programming

-Hits on RTL 4 include the RTL Nieuws, Editie NL, RTL Boulevard, Goede Tijden, Slechte Tijden and the Saturday night family show Ik hou van Holland.
-Talent shows are also very popular on RTL 4, such as Idols, X Factor, Holland's Got Talent, Supernanny and The Voice of Holland.
-RTL 4 also owns the rights for American TV series.

-As is the practice with other television and film services nationwide, programmes in another language as well as portions of local programmes with foreign language dialogue are carried with Dutch subtitles in lieu of dubbing.